 I went back and forth between including Horton Hears a Who or Yertle the Turtle on this list.
 Both picture books (suitable for ages 3-103) feature characters contending with abusive authority.
-Yertle must deal with an autocrat literally squeezing the life out of his subjects, and Horton must deal with the peril of being an outlier, the only creature in a community who sees a reality that everyone else denies, and faces threats from a “consensus” driven mob. [picture book, ages 4 and up]
+Yertle must deal with an autocrat literally squeezing the life out of his subjects, and Horton must deal with the peril of being an outlier, the only creature in a community who sees a reality that everyone else denies and faces threats from a “consensus” driven mob. [picture book, ages 4 and up]

 Pippi Longstocking by Astrid Lindgren

 This short chapter book is suitable for kids in the 5-12 range, and is one of the most enjoyable read-aloud books ever written!
-With gung-ho exuberance, Pippi matter-of-factly rejects do-gooders who think she’d be better off living in an orphanage than enjoying coffee with a horse out on her veranda, police officers sent to enforce the do-gooders wishes, and thoughtfully and hilariously, the norm of attending school. [chapter book, ages 8 and up]
+With gung-ho exuberance, Pippi matter-of-factly rejects do-gooders who think she’d be better off living in an orphanage than enjoying coffee with a horse out on her veranda, police officers sent to enforce the do-gooders wishes, and thoughtfully and hilariously, the norm of attending school. [middle grade, ages 8 and up]

 A Handful of Stars by Cynthia Lord

 Standing up to the members of one’s own community is one of the most difficult versions of standing up to authority.
 The two girls at its center live out a quietly beautiful tale of social justice and courage.
-Together, from their different positions in a small town’s society, they choose to challenge the implicit if unspoken racism/nativism that fuels resistance to accepting a migrant girl’s right to compete in a local pageant. [chapter book, ages 10 and up]
+Together, from their different positions in a small town’s society, they choose to challenge the implicit if unspoken racism/nativism that fuels resistance to accepting a migrant girl’s right to compete in a local pageant. [middle grade, ages 10 and up]

 The Boy in the Dress by David Walliams